-6 Andrew Joe, M.D., has served as our Chief Medical Officer since July 2020.
+Andrew Joe, M.D., has served as our Chief Medical Officer since July 2020.
 His responsibilities include overseeing clinical and regulatory strategy and activities at Merus.
-He brings over 20 years of experience in clinical drug development and translational research within industry and academic medicine.
-Dr. Joe most recently led the immuno-oncology program at Sanofi, which included co-development of LIBTAYO® (cemiplimab-rwlc) with Regeneron in skin, lung and other cancers.
-Previously at Merck Sharp & Dohme Corp., he led the KEYTRUDA® (pembrolizumab) New Indications Development Team in obtaining the first tumor/histology-agnostic drug approval in Microsatellite Instability-High (MSI-H) cancer, and the first immuno-oncology drug approval in a gynecological malignancy (cervical cancer).
+Dr. Joe served as Vice President, Oncology Department at Sanofi from 2018 to 2020, where he most recently led the immuno-oncology program, which included co-development of LIBTAYO® (cemiplimab-rwlc) with Regeneron in skin, lung and other cancers.
+Previously, he served as Executive Medical Director, Global Clinical Development, Oncology at Merck Sharp & Dohme Corp., from 2015 to 2018, where he led the KEYTRUDA® (pembrolizumab) New Indications Development Team in obtaining the first tumor/histology-agnostic drug approval in Microsatellite Instability-High (MSI-H) cancer, and the first immuno-oncology drug approval in a gynecological malignancy (cervical cancer).
 Dr. Joe also played key roles at Novartis in the global approval of Zykadia® (ceritinib) in ALK-positive lung cancer and at Roche in the global approval of ZELBORAF® (vemurafenib) in BRAF-mutant metastatic melanoma.
 Dr. Joe is an Assistant Professor of Medicine at Columbia University Irving Medical Center.
 He received B.S. degrees in chemistry and biology from the Massachusetts Institute of Technology and an M.D. from the Mount Sinai School of Medicine.